 The West Yorkshire Racial Justice Network aims to:

-- Have its members work together, in solidarity as a group, to bring racial and social justice to mainstream thought.
+- Have its members work together, in solidarity as a group, to bring racial justice to mainstream thought.

 - Campaign for improved delivery of services to BME communities.

 - Be an influential voice on issues of racial justice across West Yorkshire.